dereuromark/cakephp-ide-helper/docs/Generator.md

 #### Configure keys
 ![Configure Autocomplete](img/configure_autocomplete.png)

-`Configure::read()` as well as the other methods areauto-completed for currently existing keys.
+`Configure::read()` as well as the other methods are auto-completed for currently existing keys.
+Numeric keys are excluded as they are usually not part of an associative array config.

 #### ENV keys
 `env()` is auto-completed for most common and used keys.